10 Ways to Derail an Artificial Intelligence Program

 9. They neglect to quantify analytics’ bottom-line impact, lacking a performance management framework with clear metrics for tracking each initiative.

-10. They fail to focus on ethical, social and regulatory implications, leaving themselves vulnerable to potential missteps when it comes to data acquisition and use, algorithmic bias, and other risks, and exposing themselves to social and legal consequences.
+10. They fail to focus on ethical, social, and regulatory implications, leaving themselves vulnerable to potential missteps when it comes to data acquisition and use, algorithmic bias, and other risks, and exposing themselves to social and legal consequences.

 What's your ROI?

 By identifying and addressing the ten red flags presented here, such companies have a second chance to get on track.
+If you'd like to discuss any of these common pitfalls in more detail, get in touch or learn more about our data platform services.